aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 </figure>

 The expansion rate is used to know how many channels are simultaneously updated when decomposing the channels.
-The kernel channel is the same as the expansion rate.
-The kernel size is given by fxf.
+The kernel's channel in Gunn2D layer is the same as the expansion rate.
+The kernel size i.e. width and height is given by fxf.

 <figure>
 <div align="center">